The Micro-Brand Watches You Need to Know

 Instagram (25k followers)

 Oak & Oscar was founded in 2015 by Chase Fancher (full disclosure: I'm biased towards this company because they're based in my hometown of Chicago).
-They've been hard at work ever since, releasing three models over the preceding years: the Burnham Date, the Sandford GMT, and the Jackson Chronograph.
+They've been hard at work ever since, releasing three models over the preceding years: the Burnham Date, the Sandford GMT, and the Jackson Chronograph (update: they recently dropped the Humboldt, see our coverage here).
 Every design is beautifully executed, something you'd expect from a company that named its first model after Daniel Burnham, the architect behind the Flatiron Building and many of Chicago's greatest structures.
 Previous models have sold out, but the Jackson Chronograph is still available for purchase on their website (as of October 2018).
 Often, they'll post on Instagram about their Oak & Oscar owner retreats, and it's honestly pretty cool to have created a passionate community of watch collectors who also want to hang out together.
 Midwest nice.

 The Jackson comes in three variations: a stainless steel case with either a navy or grey dial, or a PVD case with darker grey dial.
-All went through limited production runs put remain available on Oak & Oscar's website (though the warning "Low Stock!" sits on each version's page).
+All went through limited production runs put remain available on Oak & Oscar's website.
 It's a powered by a manually-wound Eterna movement (Swiss) that beats at 28,800 vibrations per minute, with a 60 hour power reserve.
 The case is 40mm in diameter and slightly thick at 14.5mm, giving the watch a nice presence on the wrist.
 One can also see through the sapphire caseback that the 25-jewel movement is nicely decorated, with four stars cutout of a bridge, referencing the city of Chicago's flag.
 The stainless steel Jackson is $2,850, while the PVD-coated version is $3,150.

 Oak & Oscar (rightly) claims that watch boxes have little utility and end up buried in a closet, so instead they send their products with a nicely crafted leather watch wallet which holds three watches and has enough room to hold the spare straps they also send with the watch.
 Their leather is sourced from Chicago's Horween Leather Company (Nomos also sources their strap leather from Horween).
 Personally I've been scouring the forums and Ebay for a Sandford GMT, but to no avail yet, which is probably a testament to the fact that the original purchasers keep these watches.